-Water Tank Failure is detrimental to businesses on both commercial and industrial levels.
-Check out our blog article above for further insights on how to keep your storage units contaminant-free.
+Water tank failure can have severe consequences for both commercial and industrial operations.
+Check out our blog article above for more information on how to keep your storage units free from contamination.

-Read more below about why we need to consider how MIC will impact future projects and how we can incorporate mitigation and observation strategies to reduce the threats of corrosion
+Although it is nearly impossible to completely eliminate the risk, there are several strategies to minimize the chances of Microbiologically Influenced Corrosion (MIC).
+Read more below about why it’s essential to consider how MIC could impact future projects and the steps we can take to incorporate mitigation and monitoring measures to reduce corrosion risks.

 What is MIC?

-Microbiologically Influenced Corrosion is basically a type of bacterial growth that ‘influences’ how corrosion will impact a steel surface.
-Commonly a fungal-type growth, microorganisms develop on steel surfaces increasing or worsening areas with either existing corrosion or that were about to experience corrosion issues.
+Microbiologically Influenced Corrosion (MIC) is a type of bacterial growth that affects how corrosion develops on steel surfaces.
+Often in the form of fungal-like growth, microorganisms thrive on steel surfaces, worsening existing corrosion or accelerating the onset of corrosion issues.

 What Causes MIC?